Baiting notifications

 Notification

-The Department of Energy, Environment and Climate Action (DEECA) will be undertaking a 1080 pest animal poisoning program using buried baits and canid pest ejectors on public land to manage livestock predation.
+The Department of Energy, Environment, and Climate Action (DEECA) will be undertaking a 1080 baiting program using aerially deployed fresh meat baits on public land to manage livestock predation by dingoes and wild dogs.

 Awareness of 1080 bait use on public land by DEECA is vital for the safe management of domestic animals.
 If a property is occupied or used by persons other than yourself, the provision of this information, by you to them may reduce the potentially negative impacts of 1080 on domestic animals such as pets and working dogs.

-The poison to be used is compound 1080 (sodium fluoroacetate) which is contained within an approved bait type for the pest species.
+The poison to be used is compound 1080 (sodium fluoroacetate) which is contained within an approved bait type.

-Poisoning will occur from 2 September 2024 to 1 January 2025 after which time DEECA will collect and dispose of untaken and unused baits in accordance with the directions for use of 1080 and PAPP bait products (the directions).
-The use of the 1080 pest animal bait product will comply with the product label and the directions.
+Poisoning will occur from 14 October 2024 to 25 November 2024 after which time DEECA will not collect unused baits in accordance with the program being conducted under an off-label section 25A permit to allow baits to be deployed from the air.
+The use of the 1080 bait product will comply with the product label and the directions.
 When used in accordance with the product label and the directions the chances of non-target animal impacts are reduced but there is still some associated risk.
 By being aware of the dangers you can help manage the risk.

-To minimise the risk of poisoning to your animals you are advised:
+To minimise the risk of poisoning to your animals you are advised to:

-• There is a delay in the poison action of 1080 and animals that have ingested 1080 pest animal bait products may die on your property.
+- be aware that there is a delay in the poison action of 1080 and animals that have ingested 1080 bait products may die on your property

 Further Information